XinJingHao/Sparrow-V0/README.md

 - **colorful (bool; default `False`)**:
   - if `True`, the following items will be randomized:

-    - physical parameters (control interval, control delay, max linear velocity, max angular velocity, inertia, friction, sensor noise, magnitude of noise)
+    - physical parameters (control interval, control delay, max linear velocity, max angular velocity, inertia, friction, magnitude of sensor noise)

     - the initial point of the robot at the beginning of each episode(Otherwise the robot will be initialized at the bottom left corner with a small noise)